DataTalksClub/machine-learning-zoomcamp/10-kubernetes/02-tensorflow-serving.md

 - -e MODEL_NAME="clothing-model" (set environment variable for docker image)
 - tensorflow/serving:2.7.0 (name of the image to run)

-Tensorflow uses specical serving called `gRPC` protocol which is optimized to use binary data format.
+Tensorflow uses special serving called `gRPC` protocol which is optimized to use binary data format.
 We need to convert our prediction into `protobuf`.

 ## Notes